Consensus and Flocking under Communication Failures for a Class of Cucker-Smale Systems: Illustration of the persistence condition

-\section{Illustration of the persistence condition \eqref{eq:PE}}
+\section{Illustration of the persistence condition}

 In this section, we exhibit a general situation in which \eqref{eq:PE} holds.
-We start by fixing a constant $\mu \in (0,1]$ and recalling known facts about interaction graphs and their Laplacians, for which we refer the reader e.g. to \cite{Egerstedt2010}.
+We start by fixing a constant $\mu \in (0,1]$ and recalling known facts about graph-Laplacians, for which we refer the reader e.g. to \cite{Egerstedt2010}.

-\begin{Def} The \textnormal{algebraic connectivity} of a graph with weights $(\xi_{ij})$ is the smallest non-zero eigenvalue of $\Lbx$ seen as an $N \times N$ matrix, denoted by $\lambda_2(\Lbx)$. \end{Def}
+\begin{Def} The \textnormal{algebraic connectivity} of a graph with weights $(\xi_{ij})$ is the smallest non-zero eigenvalue of $\Lbx$ seen as an $N \times N$ matrix, and is denoted by $\lambda_2(\Lbx)$. \end{Def}

 \begin{lem} If an interaction graph with weights $(\xi_{ij})$ is such that $\lambda_2(\Lbx) \geq \mu$, then

 for any $\vb \in (\R^d)^N$. \end{lem}

 \begin{proof} This follows from the definition of algebraic connectivity, along with the fact that